-Section 4.
-VACANCY.
+Section 4.5 VACANCY.
+A Director may resign at any time by giving written notice of resignation to the Club.
+The resignation is effective when the notice is received by the Club unless the notice specifies a later effective date.
 If a Directorship becomes vacant, the Board (i) may appoint an individual who meets the qualifications set forth above in Section 1 as a Director to serve until the next Annual Meeting, at which time a Director shall be elected by the membership for the unexpired term, if any, or (ii) may leave such vacancy unfulfilled, or (iii) may reduce the number of Directors to not less than three Directors.
 (Amended 6/15/09; further amended 5/16/11)

-Section 5.
-REGULAR MEETINGS.
+Section 4.6 REGULAR MEETINGS.
 The Board of Directors shall meet at least once each calendar quarter, and at least six times each calendar year.
 The President shall determine in which months meetings will be held.
 Club Members only are allowed to attend Board meetings.
 Others may attend at the invitation of the Board.
 (Amended 6/15/09)

-Section 6.
-SPECIAL MEETINGS.
+Section 4.7 SPECIAL MEETINGS.
 The President may call a special meeting of the Board at any time, and shall issue the call for such a meeting within five days of the receipt in writing of a request for such a meeting signed by at least three Directors and stating the purpose for such a meeting.
 The call for all special meetings of the Board shall be given not less than five days prior to the date of the meeting unless at least three-fourths of the Board shall waive this requirement, and shall state the purpose of the meeting and the names of the Directors requesting it, if any.
 (Amended 6/15/09)